mpv-player/mpv/DOCS/man/input.rst

     available on all platforms.
 Note that any of the listed facts may change any time without a warning.

+``vo-refresh``
+    The measured vertical sync rate of the output on the current display.
+This is computed by counting the interval between frames output to the graphics card.

 ``video-aspect`` (RW)
     Video aspect, see ``--video-aspect``.